 * API reports surprise increase in U.S. crude, gasoline stocks

-* Vitol expects crude at $40-$55 a barrel next few quarters (Updates prices, para 4)
+* Vitol expects crude at $40-$55 a barrel next few quarters (Previous SINGAPORE, updates prices)

-LONDON, June 28 (Reuters) - Oil edged lower towards $47 a barrel on Wednesday after an industry report said U.S. inventories increased, reviving concerns that a three-year supply glut is far from over.
+LONDON, June 28 (Reuters) - Oil traded further below $47 a barrel on Wednesday after an industry report said U.S. inventories increased, reviving concerns that a three-year supply glut is far from over.

-The American Petroleum Institute (API) said on Tuesday U.S. crude inventories rose by 851,000 barrels last week, while analysts expected a decline.
+The American Petroleum Institute (API) said on Tuesday U.S. crude inventories rose by 851,000 barrels, while analysts expected a decline.
 Inventories of gasoline and distillates also increased, the API said.

 A rise in U.S. stocks would suggest global supplies are still ample despite the effort led by the Organization of the Petroleum Exporting Countries to cut output by 1.8 million barrels per day (bpd) from January 2017.

-Nonetheless, some analysts believe the sell-off is overdone.
+Nonetheless, some analysts believe that the selloff was overdone.